 Generally speaking, debt only becomes a real problem when a company can't easily pay it off, either by raising capital or with its own cash flow.
 In the worst case scenario, a company can go bankrupt if it cannot pay its creditors.
-However, a more usual (but still expensive) situation is where a company must dilute shareholders at a cheap share price simply to get debt under control.
-Having said that, the most common situation is where a company manages its debt reasonably well - and to its own advantage.
-The first step when considering a company's debt levels is to consider its cash and debt together.
+While that is not too common, we often do see indebted companies permanently diluting shareholders because lenders force them to raise capital at a distressed price.
+Of course, plenty of companies use debt to fund growth, without any negative consequences.
+The first thing to do when considering how much debt a business uses is to look at its cash and debt together.

-We can see from the most recent balance sheet that AnaptysBio had liabilities of US$30.6m falling due within a year, and liabilities of US$1.11m due beyond that.
-Offsetting this, it had US$422.2m in cash and US$5.00m in receivables that were due within 12 months.
-So it can boast US$395.5m more liquid assets than total liabilities.
+The latest balance sheet data shows that AnaptysBio had liabilities of US$29.7m due within a year, and liabilities of US$883.0k falling due after that.
+On the other hand, it had cash of US$421.0m and US$5.00m worth of receivables due within a year.
+So it can boast US$395.4m more liquid assets than total liabilities.

-This surplus liquidity suggests that AnaptysBio's balance sheet could take a hit just as well as Homer Simpson's head can take a punch.
-On this basis we think its balance sheet is strong like a sleek panther or even a proud lion.
+This excess liquidity is a great indication that AnaptysBio's balance sheet is just as strong as racists are weak.
+On this view, lenders should feel as safe as the beloved of a black-belt karate master.
 Simply put, the fact that AnaptysBio has more cash than debt is arguably a good indication that it can manage its debt safely.
 When analysing debt levels, the balance sheet is the obvious place to start.
 But ultimately the future profitability of the business will decide if AnaptysBio can strengthen its balance sheet over time.
-So if you're focused on the future you can check out this free report showing analyst profit forecasts.
+So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.